Hunter S. Thompson went across the desert while on his infamous quest to find the American Dream but he didn’t go to Disney World.

 More than once I was bumped out of the way by a princess-dressed terror followed by yuppie mom with wallet in hand.
 The little monster was already clad in sixty-dollar princess dress, plastic tiara, magic wand, ruby slippers, and any other available accessory her mom could find to thicken the lie that this 12-year-old was going to grow up to be a princess one day.

-The best part of our magic day?
+The best part of our magic day at Disney World in Orlando?
 The otherwise-terrible wait times averaged only around 15 minutes — an incredibly nice surprise!
-Prior trips to Disney with family years ago consisted of waiting an hour or more in the sun with three young children — all for rides that literally last 4 to 8 minutes.
+Prior trips to Disney with family years ago consisted of waiting an hour or more in the sun with three young children, all for rides that literally last 4 – 8 minutes.
 No joke.

 You would finally reach the front of the queue, climb inside a car or boat to be hauled into the darkness for some robotic magic, enjoy the super air conditioning, then five minutes later you were excreted through an overpriced gift shop back into the Central Florida sun.

 The worst part of Disney aside from the obvious?
 The food.